The Queen Elisabeth Music Chapel in Waterloo, a unique experience

 A Queen’s Project

 Inaugurated on 12 July 1939, the Queen Elisabeth Music Chapel provides high-level training to exceptional young talents.
-A training center of excellence with an international scope and reputation, its program is reserved for outstanding musicians (the musical elite of tomorrow) in the disciplines of piano, violin, cello, viola, chamber music and voice.
+A training center of excellence with an international scope and reputation, its program is reserved for outstanding musicians in the disciplines of piano, violin, cello, viola, chamber music and voice.
 At the time of its creation already, the renowned critic Emile Vuillermoz described the Music Chapel as a sort of “modern Villa Medici”.

 An institution financed up to 85% by private funds